mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Air/rafts are equipped with two failsafes to prevent travellers from frightening or aggressively intruding upon tktk communities in the outback.

 The first is a GPS device that gently reduces air/raft speed to about 15 kph when approaching and driving through a known tktk community.
-The craft’s navigation system presents a serpentine course through the dry steppes of the outback, avoiding most tktk settlements.
+The craft's navigation system presents a serpentine course through the dry steppes of the outback, avoiding most tktk settlements.

-If the travellers allow the air/raft’s autopilot to conduct all or most of the journey, it will automatically make the appropriate course corrections and avoid any known tktk communities.
+If the travellers allow the air/raft's autopilot to conduct all or most of the journey, it will automatically make the appropriate course corrections and avoid any known tktk communities.
 They can drive manually, of course, but any attempt to cut through a tktk community will be met with automatic speed reduction to a slow crawl.

-The tktks, being nomadic, don’t always adhere to the current maps, and the navigation systems on the air/ rafts are not updated frequently enough to account for all of their migrations; therefore, the travellers are quite likely to see a settlement or two on the way to their destination regardless of whether they use the autopilot or not.
-If an air/raft’s navigation system leads the travellers into an uncharted tktk community, motion sensors on the craft queue the onboard computer to reduce their speed to 15 kph.
+The tktks, being nomadic, don't always adhere to the current maps, and the navigation systems on the air/ rafts are not updated frequently enough to account for all of their migrations; therefore, the travellers are quite likely to see a settlement or two on the way to their destination regardless of whether they use the autopilot or not.
+If an air/raft's navigation system leads the travellers into an uncharted tktk community, motion sensors on the craft queue the onboard computer to reduce their speed to 15 kph.

 Both of these failsafes can be hacked (fairly easily, really given the low tech level) but the starport authority and the IISS are not going to be happy about it if they find out.